-When you have diabetes and take certain medications, your concern is not always that your blood sugar is too high -- your blood sugar can also dip too low, a condition known as hypoglycemia.
-This condition occurs when your blood sugar levels fall below 70 mg/dL.
+If you have diabetes, your concern isn’t always that your blood sugar is too high.
+Your blood sugar can also dip too low, a condition known as hypoglycemia.
+This occurs when your blood sugar levels fall below 70 milligrams per deciliter (mg/dl).

 - glimepiride (Amaryl)

 Combination pills that contain one of the medications above may also cause hypoglycemic episodes.
 This is a reason why it’s so important to test your blood sugar, especially when making changes to your treatment plan.

 Some of the most common causes of low blood sugar are: